On the spherical cardioid distribution and its goodness-of-fit: Discussion

 \section{Discussion}

-We have studied a generalization of the well-known circular cardioid distribution that allows for spherical data and multimodality.
-Among its most attractive features, the spherical cardioid family has a tractable estimation and inference, simulation, projected distributions, and goodness-of-fit testing.
+We have studied a generalization of the well-known circular cardioid distribution that allows for spherical data and multimodal and girdle-like patterns.
+Among its most attractive features, the spherical cardioid family enjoys closed-form estimators, asymptotic inference, efficient simulation, explicit projected distributions, and tractable goodness-of-fit testing.
 The distribution is close to the uniform distribution on the sphere, as reflected in its moment structure, making it suitable for modeling mildly non-uniform spherical data.
-A good example of such data is provided by the orbital normals of long-period comets, for which the spherical cardioid distribution of order two provides an adequate fit.
+A good example of such data is provided by the orbital normals of long-period comets, for which the spherical cardioid distribution of order two provides a satisfactory fit.

-Further research could focus on conducting numerical experiments to better compare the finite-sample performance of the different estimators in Section~\ref{sec:estimation} across a variety of scenarios and edge cases.
-The finite-sample performance of the goodness-of-fit tests in Section~\ref{sec:experiments} could also be more exhaustively investigated through simulations, especially to elucidate whether alternatives exist for which the choice of the distribution $\lambda$ has a significant impact on the outcome of the test.
+The goodness-of-fit methodology developed here, based on integrating quadratic discrepancies of the projected ecdf, provides a natural and computationally tractable testing approach for spherical cardioidness.
+This approach complements the empirical characteristic function-based tests of \cite{Ebner2024} for related hypotheses on the sphere.
+While neither testing approach dominates the other in all settings, our projection-based tests have the advantage of producing graphical, direction-specific diagnostics, as evidenced in the real data application.

 Generalizations of the spherical cardioid distribution to product spaces like the torus $(\mathbb{S}^1)^d$ or the polysphere $\mathbb{S}^{d_1}\times \cdots\times \mathbb{S}^{d_r}$ seem possible based on \eqref{eq:sphcard} and could be relevant for constructing tractable dependence structures on these spaces.
 These extensions will be explored in future work.
+Further research could investigate whether alternatives exist for which the choice of the distribution $\lambda$ has a significant impact on the power of the goodness-of-fit tests in Sec.~\ref{sec:experiments}.